MicrosoftDocs/SupportArticles-docs/support/dotnet/error-mc6017-define-class-xaml.md

 ---
 title: Error MC6017 when you define class by XAML
-description: Provides the resolution to solve the build error MC6017 when you try to define a class that derives from a XAML generated class. ms.date: 05/06/2020 ms.prod-support-area-path: ms.reviewer: shimada, davean
+description: Provides the resolution to solve the build error MC6017 when you try to define a class that derives from a XAML-generated class. ms.date: 05/06/2020 ms.prod-support-area-path: ms.reviewer: shimada, davean
 ---
-# Build error MC6017 when you define a class that derives from a XAML generated class
+# Build error MC6017 when you define a class that derives from a XAML-generated class

 This article provides the information about solving the build error MC6017 that occurs when you define a class that derives from an Extensible Application Markup Language (XAML) generated class.